-Nintendo's first arcade video games were, to be honest, pretty terrible.
-Way more interesting were the machines that came before those, starting with 1973's Laser Clay Shooting System.
+Nintendo’s first arcade video games were, to be honest, pretty terrible.
+Way more interesting were the machines that came before those, starting with 1973's Laser Clay Shooting System, an elaborate entertainment offering that nearly sunk the company (but also led to one of its most famous video games).

 The first of seven amusement machines that would be released before 1978's true video game cabinets, LCSS wasn’t just a pioneer; it could also have spelled disaster for Nintendo’s gaming ambitions were it not for the heroism of a man by the name of Genyo Takeda.

-Takeda, who is now head of Nintendo's Integrated Research and Development team, first joined the company in 1970, straight out of college.
-Shortly afterwards, he was given the honour (though the significance may not have been known at the time) of being one of Nintendo's first ever game designers.
+Takeda, who would later become head of Nintendo’s Integrated Research and Development team, first joined the company in 1971, straight out of college.
+Shortly afterwards, he was given the honour (though the significance may not have been known at the time) of being one of Nintendo’s first ever game designers.

 In 1971, Nintendo president Hiroshi Yamauchi asked company legend Gunpei Yokoi to see what could be done about making a simulation based on clay pigeon shooting, which he’d just read about in a newspaper and thought was the bees knees.
 The company had already been testing a light gun - designed by Masayuki Uemura - so this was seen as a great opportunity to make a commercial venture out of it.